michael-aguilar-web/michaelsite-v3/apex/fundamentals/damage-delta.md

 ### ability and grenade usage

-- [↑ / ↓] are you getting good value out of your abilities?
+- [↑ / ↓] are you getting good value out of your abilities? are your abilities being fully utilized given your current situation?
 - [↑] are you picking up grenades and remembering to use them? are you using them to flush someone out of a building? are you using them to delay the enemies to give you time to heal or rez?

 [[space|next note →]]

-*last updated: march 5, 2023*
+*last updated: march 10, 2023*